-The Department of Biology offers an undergraduate minor in Zoology that is intended to enhance the programs of students whose major fields are outside the biological sciences and who are interested in obtaining a solid foundation in zoological concepts, including diversity in the animal kingdom, morphology, physiology, evolution, behavior, and ecology.
+The Department of Biolological Sciences in the College of Sciences offers an undergraduate minor in Zoology that is intended to enhance the programs of students whose major fields are outside the biological sciences and who are interested in obtaining a solid foundation in zoological concepts, including diversity in the animal kingdom, morphology, physiology, evolution, behavior, and ecology.
 It is open to all baccalaureate students except those majoring in Biochemistry, Biological Sciences (any concentration), Environmental Science (Ecology concentration), Microbiology, Plant Biology, and Zoology.
 Laboratory experiences are an integral part of the minor.

 Required Courses (16 credit hours total)